-5.3.5.4 Bridge Non-Motorized Gaps
+Bridge Non-Motorized Gaps

 A review of the existing pedestrian and bicycle facilities shows that there are major gaps in connectivity throughout the overall system.
-While all roads should accommodate all users, the Transportation Systems Plan focuses on projects that help bridge the existing gaps in the system.
+While all roads should accommodate all users, the Transportation Element focuses on projects that help bridge the existing gaps in the system.Facilitate Economic Development

-5.3.5.5 Facilitate Economic Development

 The transportation system can be a major component in development of economic growth in the area.
 Increased capacity along I-82 and related interchanges helps drive opportunities to the City.
 New roadways in the Cascade Mill Site area provide the backbone for redevelopment in that area.
 In downtown areas and other activity centers within the city, providing lower stress multimodal urban corridors promotes economic vitality for the City.